• Skip to primary navigation

 • Make individual chicken leek and mushroom pies similar to my recipe for beef pot pies.

-• Serve the filling on its own as a chowder with slices of seeded Irish soda bread.
+• Serve the filling in a bowl as a chowder with slices of seeded Irish soda bread.

 • You could even roll the filling in crepes or pancakes (just cut the chicken into smaller pieces so that it will fit nicely into the rolled pancake)

-However you eat it, I’m sure you’ll agree that this is totally delicious.
+However you eat it, I'm sure you'll agree that this is delicious.

 A slice of chicken leek and mushroom pie being lifted from a dish.